-The Levy forced the Debtor's primary lender Bank of America ("BofA") to move to protect its senior lien position.
+The Levy forced the Debtor's primary lender Bank of America ("BofA") to move to protect its senior lien position by attempting to seize all of the Debtor's cash.

 These action by TTB and then BofA portended the imminent demise of the Debtor and its business, which led to the filing of the instant chapter 11 bankruptcy.